Unifying Common Signal Analyses with Instantaneous Time-Frequency Atoms: The Shannon Atom

+\textbf{Theorem} The Shannon atom is the product of a unit impulse in time and a unit dispersion in frequency.
+That is

-To describe the Shannon atom as the limiting form of the quadratic chirplet\footnote{We drop the triplet parameter for the Shannon atom because the triplet in \eqref{eqn:limitingComponent} becomes meaningless in the limiting form.}
+\begin{IEEEproof} Let $\myUpsilon\in\!{}^{\scalebox{0.7}{$\divideontimes$}}\!\:\mathbb{R}$ be an unlimited number.
+We express the Shannon atom as the limiting form of the quadratic chirplet \footnote{We drop the triplet parameter for the Shannon atom because the triplet in \eqref{eqn:limitingComponent} becomes meaningless in the limiting form.}